kuliashvili/Motivational-Quotes/README.md

     Motivational Text Button: Users can click on a button within the application to receive new motivational text, adding an element of inspiration and positivity to their experience.
   </li>
   <li>
-    Customizable Styles: MyWebApp includes a set of predefined styles that can be easily customized to match your preferences or branding.
+    Customizable Styles: Motivational-Quotes App includes a set of predefined styles that can be easily customized to match your preferences or branding.
   </li>
 </ul>
 Feel free to adjust the description and features based on the specific details of your web app.